mattpe/wtmp/docs/02-es6-basics.md

     - Create a new repository at GitHub
     - Change project's remote origin: `git remote set-url origin <NEW-REPO-URL>`
 1. Adapt the layout that you created in HTML/CSS classes
+    - All code files are in `src/` folder
+    - By default, only files in `src/assets` are copied directly to build.
+Place static asset files there.
 1. Run (`npm start`) and open in the browser
-1. Create a new branch called _week1-task1_  (`git branch ...` / `git checkout -b ...`), push it to Github and return a direct link to Oma.
+1. Create a new branch called _week1-task1_  (`git branch week1-task1` / `git checkout -b week1-task1`), push it to Github (`git push origin <BRANCH_NAME>`) and return a direct link to Oma.

 ### Task 2 - Number Guessing Game

 1. Create a new branch called _week1-task2_ and checkout it (`git checkout -b week1-task2`)
 1. Do the [number guessing game tutorial](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/A_first_splash)
+    - Use wtmp-starter project, **DO NOT** use `<script>` tags inside html files.
+    - Use arrow functions
 1. modify it so that the lowest and the highest numbers (limits) are defined as constants (and can be changed by modifying the values in code).
-1. Bonus: add a timer that calculates the time spent guessing in seconds.
+1. add a timer that calculates the total time spent guessing in seconds.
+   - TIP: `Date.now()` returns the current timestamp in milliseconds
+1. Show total number of guesses and the time spent when correct number is found
+1. Add some css styles.
 1. Push task branch to Github and return direct link to Oma.

 ### Task 3 - Dummy lunch menu